avieth/servant-route/README.md

   1. Define individual routes as parsimoniously as possible.
   2. Define a type to represent your server, probably one with 0 constructors.
   3. Give HasRoute instances for each route of your server, judiciously choosing prefixes.
+These can be imported client-side and server-side.
+  4. Give ImplementsRoute instances for each route of your server.
+These can be imported server-side (they won't be needed client-side).

-And a client for the server obtains the data necessary for requests by importing the individual routes, *and* the server type against which it shall make requests.
+A client for the server obtains the data necessary for requests by importing the individual routes, the server type against which it shall make requests, and all of the relevant `HasRoute` instances.
+Thus the intermediary interface between client and server consists of those three
+things:

+  - Route types
+  - Server type
+  - `HasRoute` instances

 See the [example](./Example.hs).